AccessLint/accesslint.rb/README.md

 For full descriptions of the audit rules, visit the [Accessibility Developer Tools project wiki](https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules)

+* An element's ID must not be present in more that one aria-owns attribute at any time
+* ARIA attributes which refer to other elements by ID should refer to elements which exist in the DOM
+* aria-owns should not be used if ownership is implicit in the DOM
+* ARIA state and property values must be valid
 * Audio elements should have controls
-* ARIA state and property values must be valid
+* Avoid positive integer values for tabIndex
+* Controls and media elements should have labels
+* Elements with ARIA roles must have all required attributes for that role
 * Elements with ARIA roles must use a valid, non-abstract ARIA role
-* Controls and media elements should have labels
-* These elements are focusable but either invisible or obscured by another element
 * Images should have an alt attribute
+* Meaningful images should not be used in element backgrounds
+* role=main should only appear on significant elements
 * The purpose of each link should be clear from the link text
+* The web page should have a title that describes topic or purpose
+* The web page should have the content's human language indicated in the markup
 * Text elements should have a reasonable contrast ratio
-* role=main should only appear on significant elements
-* Meaningful images should not be used in element backgrounds
-* aria-labelledby attributes should refer to an element which exists in the DOM
-* The web page should have a title that describes topic or purpose
-* Elements with ARIA roles must have all required attributes for that role
 * Video elements should use <track> elements to provide captions

 ## Roadmap